Abdul4code/EMF-Assignment-A5-GROUP8/README.md

 Staff Pages: Displays staff details (name, role, email).
 Program Pages: Lists program details and courses.
 Course Pages: Displays course details (name, code, description).
+### NB: The ouput of the transformation is in the AcceloeUniversityModelingProject folder